 Starter Villain: King Bob-Bomb is this in a way, being the first boss the player faces at the end of the first level accessible in the game and having the level dedicated to a war between his own Bob-Bombs and the friendly, pink ones.

-Suddenly Voiced: Super Mario 64 is the first "real" Mario game to feature Charles Martinet as our hero.
+Super Mario 64 is the first "real" Mario game to feature Charles Martinet as our hero.
 (The year before, he previously voiced the portly plumber in Mario's FUNdamentals.
 Rumors persist that he also voiced him in both editions of Mario Teaches Typing, but while Martinet did voice Mario in the second one, it was actually Ronald B. Ruben in the first one.)
+He first tried out a gruff Brooklyn-esque voice, similar to how Mark Graue had voiced Mario in Hotel Mario, but decided it would be too scary for young children, so he instead adapted the familiar perma-falsetto that you hear to this day.

-"L is real 2041" / "L is real 2401", the mysterious message found on the statue in the pond where you can also find the Boos.
-This was commonly interpreted as some way to unlock Luigi, who ended up being playable in the remake.
+Urban Legend of Zelda: The "L is real 2041"/"L is real 2401" plaque on the statue in the castle courtyard's pond (where you can also find the Boos).
+Despite being very fuzzy, this was commonly interpreted as some way to unlock Luigi (who ended up being playable in the remake).

 This message is also thought to say "Eternal Star."
 Incidentally, Eternal Star would be the final board in Mario Party.